poirierjm/fortniteDiscordBot/README.md

 ```

 Once the ranks are created you can create rooms with permissions based on the rank / K/D of the user.
-An example of a discord using the bot.
+An example of a discord implementing the bot.
 ![alt text](discordEx.png "Discord example")